Simple Custom CSS & JS Pro – Documentation

 By default the WP Conditional Tag

-rules are disabled for PHP less than v7.0.
+rules are disabled for PHP < v7.0.
 Enabling the WP Conditional Tag

-rules for PHP less than v7.0 can be done by adding the following PHP snippet to your website:
+rules for PHP < v7.0 can be done by adding the following PHP snippet to your website:

 add_filter( 'ccj_enable_wp_conditional_tags', '__return_true' );